 Frequently Asked Questions (FAQs)

-A: Most Belkin surge protectors feature indicator lights.
-If the “Protected” light is illuminated (usually green), it means the surge protection circuitry is active and working.
-If this light is off, the unit’s protection capacity has been depleted, and it needs to be replaced.
+Q: How do I know if my Belkin surge protector is still working?A: Most Belkin surge protectors have a “Protected” indicator light, typically green.
+If this light is illuminated, the surge protection circuitry is active.
+If the light is off, the unit’s protection capacity is depleted and it needs to be replaced.

-A: While a high-joule Belkin surge protector offers robust protection against common power surges, direct lightning strikes are incredibly powerful (billions of joules) and can overwhelm almost any internal surge protector.
-For comprehensive lightning protection, a whole-house surge protector installed at your electrical panel is recommended in addition to individual device protectors.
+Q: Can a Belkin surge protector protect against lightning strikes?A: While a high-joule Belkin surge protector offers robust protection against common power surges, direct lightning strikes are extremely powerful (billions of joules) and can overwhelm most internal surge protectors.
+For comprehensive lightning protection, a whole-house surge protector installed at the electrical panel is recommended in addition to individual device protectors.

-A: A power strip simply expands the number of available electrical outlets.
-A Belkin surge protector does that and includes circuitry (like MOVs) designed to divert harmful voltage spikes away from your connected electronics, protecting them from damage.
-Surge protectors will always have a joule rating, whereas basic power strips do not.
+Q: What’s the difference between a power strip and a Belkin surge protector?A: A power strip only expands the number of available electrical outlets.
+A Belkin surge protector, however, includes specialized circuitry (like MOVs) to divert harmful voltage spikes away from connected electronics, protecting them from damage.
+Surge protectors always have a joule rating, which basic power strips lack.

-A: For basic electronics, 600-1000 joules might be adequate.
-For valuable and sensitive equipment like computers, TVs, and gaming consoles, aim for 1000-2000+ joules.
+Q: How many joules do I need for my devices?A: For basic electronics, 600-1000 joules are often sufficient.
+For valuable and sensitive equipment such as computers, TVs, and gaming consoles, aim for 1000-2000+ joules.
 For critical or high-value home theater systems, especially in surge-prone areas, consider 3000 joules or higher for maximum defense.

-A: Yes, many Belkin surge protectors come with a Connected Equipment Warranty (CEW), which offers financial protection for equipment damaged by a surge while properly connected to their product.
+Q: Do Belkin surge protectors come with a warranty?A: Yes, many Belkin surge protectors include a Connected Equipment Warranty (CEW), which provides financial protection for equipment damaged by a surge while properly connected to the product.
 Warranty details vary by model and region, so always check the specific product information.

 Your Peace of Mind, Protected